• Skip to primary navigation

 Instructions

-• Brush pork with olive oil, completely covering.
+• Brush pork with oil, completely covering.

 • Place the seasoned pork in the pan.